nastarankh99/timeserieshandy/README.md

 # timeserieshandy

 **A small R package with helper functions I often use when working with economic and financial time-series data.**
-The goal of timeserieshandy is to collect simple, reusable tools that come up again and again in applied work
+The goal of timeserieshandy is to collect simple, reusable tools that come up again and again in applied work.

 ## What's included:
 lagging time series